Knowledge

 When performing high-temperature tasks or handling molten metals, wear protective gear such as heat-resistant clothing, gloves, and face shields to reduce the risk of burns or fires.
 Follow equipment manuals and safety protocols strictly.

-Regular Inspections and Safety Training:
+Conduct Regular Inspections and Staff Training:

 Extinguishers should carry a certified label and undergo inspection by qualified professionals every three years.
 Inspections check for deformation, corrosion, damage, and proper pressure gauge function.
 Train metalworking staff regularly to enhance risk awareness and emergency response skills.